Three-star general Jeffrey Kruse ousted as Defense Intelligence Agency director

 "Lt Gen Kruse will no longer serve as DIA Director," the official said in a brief statement.

-The agency's deputy director, Christine Bordine, will assumes the role of acting DIA director, a spokesperson said.
+The agency's deputy director, Christine Bordine, will assume the role of acting DIA director, a spokesperson said.

 Intelligence committee leaders in Congress were informed about the DIA chief's firing, according to a source familiar with the notification, but were given no reason for it.